Virpax Pharmaceuticals Inc (VRPX) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price recommended by analysts for Virpax Pharmaceuticals Inc (VRPX) is $2.00, which is $1.47 above the current market price.
-The public float for VRPX is 8.70M and currently, short sellers hold a 0.69% of that float.
-On November 23, 2023, VRPX’s average trading volume was 25.10K shares.
+The average price suggested by analysts for VRPX is $2.00, which is $1.59 above the current market price.
+The public float for VRPX is 8.70M, and currently, shorts hold a 0.63% of that float.
+The average trading volume for VRPX on November 29, 2023 was 25.85K shares.

 VRPX’s Market Performance